Skip to content

 systemctl set-environment DD_RUNTIME_METRICS_ENABLED=true

-2. Run systemctl show environment to verify that the environment variables have been set successfully.
+2. Run systemctl show environment to verify that the environment variables were set successfully.

 3. Restart the application service.